The Gray Public Library, located in the charming and growing town of Gray,

 welcoming, high-quality, and fulfilling experience, performing and

-supervising regular tasks, engaging in collection development collection
+engaging in collection development / collection maintenance.
+The successful

-maintenance, and will strive to make the Gray Public Library an important
+candidate will strive to make the Gray Public Library an important and

-and relevant voice in Gray, and in the larger Maine library community.
+relevant voice in Gray, and in the larger Maine library community.
+The

-The ideal applicant will have previous work in a library setting, is
+The ideal applicant will have previous work in a library setting working

-familiar with III products (namely Sierra), has a demonstrated track record
+with the public, is familiar with III products (namely Sierra), has a

 Gray is centrally located between the urban centers of Portland and Lewiston